 Here’s the big difference between tretinoin and retinol.
 Where retinol needs to be converted into retinoic acid by enzymes in the skin, tretinoin is already pure retinoic acid in a concentrated form that starts delivering its benefits immediately, especially when combating acne.
 All of these medications work on a receptor called the retinoic acid receptor – you can see why you’d rather give your skin retinoic acid than something that takes a couple steps to get there.

 There is a hurdle, however.
 Because tretinoin is retinoic acid, it can cause temporary redness, itching, and sometimes peeling when first applied.
 That’s the tretinoin purge.

 While tretinoin is highly effective at combating acne and wrinkles in the long-term, the first few weeks can be challenging for some new patients.
-Many users of tretinoin will experience a "purge" during their first application, where their skin condition gets briefly worse before it gets better.
-Or, they may experience uncomfortable irritation or redness.
+Some users of tretinoin will experience a "purge" during their first application, where their skin condition gets briefly worse before it gets better.
+Or, they may experience uncomfortable irritation, dryness, or redness.
 These challenges can range from the occasional whitehead to breakouts, and the purge can lead users to think they’ve made a mistake.

 Why does tretinoin worsen the very condition it’s designed to treat, and what exactly is going on?